zacharski/pythonDataScience/Pandas.md

 #### introduction and motivation
 Pandas is a package for organizing data that has different types (strings, Boolean, integers, floats, etc.) into one neat interface.
 It has a lot of built-in functions to clean, summarise, and manipulate data to develop an exploratory understanding of a given dataset.
+Use example where necessary, as this enhances the learning.

+* Intro & Motivation: Why Pandas?
+Pandas based on Numpy
+* How to read data from various sources (database, web, csv, etc.)
+* Summarizing data from Pandas
+* Cleaning data in Pandas

+## Intro & Motivation
+TBD

+## Pandas basics
 ## series

 ####  a 1d array-like object

      from pandas import Series, DataFrame